aut0poietic/ia-wc-pipleline/README.md

 But seriously, Web Component scratch a particular hard-to-reach itch of mine that -- well you don't want to hear about that.
-The long-and-short of it is that I know absolutely nothing about Web Components other than they must be capitalized.
+The long-and-short of it is that I know absolutely nothing about Web Components (other than they must be CAPITALIZED).

+I've been working with React for a bit now and after playing around with Web Components, I have this impression of what I want from them:

 - **Minimal**<br>What attracted me to Web Components in the first place was the idea that I could have a tiny little file that delivered a single, cohesive component.